How to Keep a Steady Stream of Jobs as a Freelance Medical Writer

 Stay Current

-Whether you're busy or have some downtime, make a regular practice of keeping your skills sharp.
-Keep tabs on the most important websites and journals in the areas you specialize in for news about new technologies or practices.
-Consider additional training, which is available through local colleges and through AMWA Online Learning.
+Make a regular practice of keeping your skills sharp, even when you are busy.
+Keep tabs on the most important websites and publications in the areas you specialize in for news about new technologies or practices.

 Expert_Tips_for_Freelance_Medical_Writing